cktse/samaroli-hackintosh/README.md

 # Samaroli
-A custom, hardline watercooling loop Hackintosh built using OpenCore bootloader.
+A water-cooled Hackintosh with custom hardline loop, using OpenCore bootloader!

 ## Main PC Parts